 - Immunosuppressants and other medications (pre- and post-transplant)

-Depending on health insurance coverage, these costs may be covered in full or in part by an insurance plan.
-Patients are advised to take the time to investigate their insurance benefits and be aware of their co-payment responsibilities, deductibles, out-of-pocket maximums and limits of coverage.
+Depending on health insurance coverage, these costs may be covered in full or partly by an insurance plan.
+Patients are advised to take the time to investigate their insurance benefits and be aware of their co-payment responsibilities, deductibles, out-of-pocket maximums and coverage limits.

-In addition to medical costs, there are other some potential cost areas to consider, including child care, insurance premiums, lost wages and lodging and meals for patients and caregivers.
+In addition to medical costs, there are some other potential cost areas to consider, including child care, insurance premiums, lost wages, lodging and meals for patients and caregivers.

 All transplant patients are advised to make long-term financial plans for transplant.
 Patients whose financial or insurance situation is uncertain are frequently recommended to engage in fundraising efforts to establish a "safety net" of funds they can access for post-transplant costs.
 Your transplant social worker can help you with the financial planning as well.